jwenz723/inContactCor_pub/README.md

 # TrueSite Pulse Plugin For Windows Performance Counter

 Template plugin for extracting metrics from the Windows Performance Counter.
 This plugin requires powershell v2 or higher.
+(Run this command in powershell to check the version, look for the number in the 'major' column: $PSVersionTable.PSVersion)

 ### Prerequisites